 An involuntary commitment may be the right option when the person suffering from a substance use disorder poses a danger to others or themselves.

-Once you understand whether or not involuntary commitment will be an option for your loved one, you should explore effective addiction treatment options to determine the right treatment for them.
+Once involuntary commitment is an option for your loved one, you should explore effective addiction treatment options.

-It is normal to feel hurt, scared, or overwhelmed when confronting an addiction.
+Feeling hurt, scared, or overwhelmed is normal when confronting an addiction.
 But you don't have to go through this alone.

-If you have questions about getting someone into rehab, talk to a professional.
+Talk to a professional if you have questions about getting someone into rehab.
 They can give you advice on how to speak to your loved one.
 They can also help you figure out logistical details.

-Having a treatment plan in place before staging an intervention can help the process go smoothly.
+Having a treatment plan before staging an intervention can help the process go smoothly.
 It also eliminates excuses on why the person can't be committed.